BROADSoftware/HADeploy/docsite/docs/plugins_reference/supervisor/supervisor_overview.md

 ## Actions `stop`, `start` and `status`

-As just mentionned, the `Supervisor` plugin introduce three new actions:
+As just mentioned, the `Supervisor` plugin introduce three new actions:

 ```sh
 hadeploy --src ..... --action stop
 ```

-Will stop all `supervisor_programs` and then all supervisord dameon described by the `supervisors` list which have the `managed` flag to `true`.
+Will stop all `supervisor_programs` and then all supervisord daemon described by the `supervisors` list which have the `managed` flag to `true`.
 And:

 ```sh
 hadeploy --src ..... --action start